Five ways to keep your boiler in check

 5. Bleed your radiators

 If your radiators have cold patches at the top, air could be trapped in the system.
-Turn off your boiler and let it cool, then place a towel below the valve and use a radiator key to slowly open it.
+Turn off your boiler and let it cool, then place a towel below the radiator valve and use a radiator key to slowly open the valve.
 If it hisses, that’s air escaping.
 When water drips from the valve, close it again tightly.
 If you have a combination system make sure to check the pressure before turning the boiler back on - it may need re-pressurising.

 Boiler still not working?